 4.🤝 Provide remote customer support

 98% of modern professionals want to work remotely at least several days a week.
 The same is true for those working in customer support.
-Especially now, when remote processes have been normalized by the pandemic.
-Plus, the more people are able to work remotely, the less health threats there are.
+Especially now, that remote processes have been normalized by the pandemic.

 5.🎥 Video for customer communication

-68% of customers abandon a business because they feel the brand’s irrelevance towards them.
+68% of customers abandon a business because they feel the brand’s irrelevance.
 By communicating through video chats, making customers feel special, retaining and turning them loyal becomes easier.
-Seeing the face of the support consultant and having their full attention will help establish a bond between the customers and a support consultant.

-It is also perfect for inclusiveness as video communication can help customers who can only use sign language to communicate.
-For them this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants who must know the sign language to communicate with this type of customers.
+It is also perfect for inclusiveness, as video communication can help customers who can only use sign language to communicate.
+For them, this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants, who must know the sign language to communicate with this type of customer.

 Video Solutions — How to Implement Them Without Disrupting Your Processes?

-There are three steps that could help integrate videos without causing too many disruptions:
+Three steps could help integrate videos without causing too many disruptions:

 1. Asses your needs and most important KPIs

-A business needs to implement video solutions in their customer service if:
+A business needs to implement video solutions in their customer service if it:

-- A business aims to add value to their services;
+- Aims to add value to their services